Return to the Sea and Sky Home Page Return to Home Page Explore the Seas and Oceans Explore the Universe and Solar System Return to the Sky Menu

 First American Spacecraft on the Moon

-Surveyor 1 became the first American spacecraft to soft-land on the Moon.
-After a journey of 63 hours and 36 minutes, Surveyor 1 successfully landed only 9 miles off its target in the Oceanus Procellarum.
-The spacecraft transmitted more than 11,000 high-resolution photographs before its energy sources were depleted.
+Surveyor 1 becomes the first American spacecraft to make a soft landing on the Moon just four months after the first Moon landing by the Soviet Union.
+After a journey of 63 hours and 36 minutes, Surveyor 1 successfully lands only 9 miles (14.5 kilometers) away from its intended target in the Oceanus Procellarum.
+The spacecraft transmits more than 10,000 high-resolution photographs back to Earth before its energy sources are depleted.

 1967